nrstott/bogart/README.md

 ### Route Patterns

-Route patterns are matched vs URLs.
+Route patterns are matched against URLs.
 They may include named parameters that will be accessible via the `params` object of the `req` object passed to the route handler.

     var router = bogart.router();